zzFluke/linux_files/README_manjaro_xfce.md

    2. Create a softlink if you do not have erichang.key.
    3. Follow the instructions at:
       <https://github.com/pkerichang/linux_files.git>.
-   4. create a softlink from .bashrc_manjaro_xfce to .bashrc_custom
+   4. create a softlink from .xinitrc_manjaro_xfce to .xinitrc.
+   5. create a softlink from .xprofile_manjaro_xfce to .xprofile.

 3. Use pacman to install the following packages: